triggerfsio/packages/README.md

 * worker (triggerfs-worker)
 * fs (triggerfs)

+All binaries are statically linked and do not need any dependencies except the *fs* module (it needs libfuse2/fuse).
 Every module makes use of the configuration toml file.
 You will find a skeleton of such a configuration file called `triggerfs.toml`.

 * Our official website and documentation is https://triggerfs.io